 I think your Aunt Alexis worries about me.
 I worry about me.
 I am going through the motions, but inside I feel helpless.
 It wasn’t supposed to be this way.

+People ask if I’m suicidal, but I don’t think anyone really wants to know the truth.
+I think about it every day.
 I look out the door of our cabin and think how easy it would be.
 I could just jump.
 It scares me.
+I don’t think I want to die, but neither do I want to live.

 There’s a place apart from suicide.
 A place where you don’t think to cause yourself harm, but neither do you have reason to live.